szensk/subllualove/README.md

 Syntax highlighting
 -------------------
-View > Syntax and set the syntax of your open file to "Lua (Love)" to enable highlighting for the Love2D API functions.
-Alternatively use the Command Palette: Set Syntax: Lua (Love).
+Command Palette: Set Syntax: Lua (Love).

 If you create a new pixel effect, and make the argument a multi-line string, then Sublime will use C syntax highlighting for the GLSL content.